ppshanti/TowerGame/README.md

-# TowerGame
+# TowerGame.
 Tower of Hanoi Game !
 The tower of Hanoi (also called the tower of Brahma or the Lucas tower) was invented by a French mathematician Édouard Lucas in the 19th century.
 It is associated with a legend of a Hindu temple where the puzzle was supposedly used to increase the mental discipline of young priests.

 ---

-Objective
+Objective.
 To build a digital 3 disk tower through Javascript, CSS and HTML.

 ---

-Code Styles
+Code Styles.
 HTML
 JavaScript
 CSS